domesticatedviking/TextyMcSpeechy/quick_start_guide.md

 7. If you want to train from scratch (ie. without using a pretrained checkpoint file), you will be prompted to choose that option when you run `run_training.sh` in your voice dojo.

 ## Part 3.
 Create a voice dojo and use it to train your custom voice
-1. A voice dojo is a folder that orgainizes all of the files required for and created by the training process.
+1. A voice dojo is a folder that organizes all of the files required for and created by the training process.
 2. The `tts_dojo/DOJO_CONTENTS` folder is used as the basic structure for all voice dojos you create.
 Do not run scripts or edit files inside `DOJO_CONTENTS` unless you know what you're wanting to achieve.
 3. You should create a fresh voice dojo for every voice model that you train.
 Do this by changing to the `tts_dojo` directory and running:
 ```